Training Node

 For a given AI Arena task with the total staking amount of , its daily total rewards is:

-Consider the total stake of training nodes is the task is and the total stake of validators (and their delegators) is the task is .
-And is a system parameter (which is initially set as 1).
-Then daily rewards for training nodes are:
+Consider the total stake of training nodes (including stake delegated to training nodes) in the task is and the total stake of validators (and their delegators) is the task is .
+Then daily rewards for training nodes are and their delegators are:

 And Reward B for the same given training node will be: